 Yaginuma in Kara no Shoujo is a grade A jerkass, but he does have the reputation to back it up.

-In Umineko no Naku Koro ni, Erika's brains are certainly nothing to laugh at, but she's also prompt to rub it on everyone's face.
+In Umineko no Naku Koro ni, Erika's ns are certainly nothing to laugh at, but she's also prompt to rub it on everyone's face.
 Cue cheers from the fans when Battler infuriates her by out-cultivating her on the topic of mystery novels.

 Erika: Oh, please!
 Don't tell me you have to waste several seconds to solve this problem?

 Marigold the unicorn from Heavenly Nostrils gets insufferably smug from time to time.
+This is implied to be a shared trait among most unicorns.

 TA: iif you cant fiigure 2hiit out by fuckiing around you dont belong near computer2.
 TA: kiind of liike wiith regii2tered 2ex offender2 and 2chool2.
 TA: iif you move two a new town you have two go up two your neiighbor2 door and warn them about how 2tupiid you are.
 TA: and giive them a chance two hiide all theiir iinnocent technology.
 TA: and vandaliize your hou2e.